NashTech-Labs/kube-bench-for-eks-cluster/eks/README.md

 First you install the kube-bench for eks cluster. using this command or use the simple way to use the eks-cluster YAML file.
 Than use this template to automate the kube-bench for check the vulnurability of eks-cluster and provide all the data of vulnurability scanning in the data.txt file.

-# Install the kube-bench for eks cluster follow all the staeps.
+# Install the kube-bench for eks cluster follow all the steps.
 Install kube-bench
 using the job YAML and apply the yaml on your cluster and check the job.